Skin Color May Affect How Well Medications Work: Researchers

 (BNP Design Studio, Kolonko/Shutterstock)

-In a call for change, researchers urge the U.S. Food and Drug Administration (FDA) to consider an often-overlooked factor in drug trials: the color of a patient’s skin.
+In a call for change, some researchers are urging the U.S. Food and Drug Administration (FDA) to consider an often-overlooked factor in drug trials: the color of a patient’s skin.

 This revelation could have implications for millions of patients and may change the approach to clinical trials, drug safety, and dosing.